washingtonyachtclub/documents/WYC_By-Laws.md

 Assistant Instructors are qualified to assist an Instructor in all duties connected with the teaching of their class.
 They may not perform any of these duties unless the supervising Instructor is physically present.

 ## Special Committees
-Special Committees may be designated by the Commodore as the need arises.
+Special Committees may be designated by the Commodores as the need arises.

 ## Dues Exempt Positions
 The following positions are dues exempt: